larryhastings/appeal/README.md

 If `help` is true, Appeal automatically adds help support to your program:

-* Adds `-h` and `--help` options that print basic help.
+* Adds hard-coded `-h` and `--help` options that print basic help.
-* If your Appeal instance has any commands, automatically adds a `help` command (if one has not already been defined).
+* If your Appeal instance has any commands, and you haven't defined a `help` command, automatically adds a `help` command.

 If `version` is true, it should be a string denoting the version of your program.
 Appeal will automatically add version support to your program:

-* Adds `-v` and `--version` options that prints the version string.
+* Adds hard-coded `-v` and `--version` options that print the version string.
-* If your Appeal instance has any commands, automatically adds a `version` command (if one has not already been defined) which also prints the version string.
+* If your Appeal instance has any commands, and you haven't defined a `version` command, automatically adds a `version` command which prints the version string.

 `positional_argument_usage_format` is the format string used to format positional arguments for usage.
 The only valid